aces/Loris-MRI/docs/scripts_md/delete_imaging_upload.md

 The script will also create a file that contains a backup of all the information that was deleted or modified from the database tables.
 This backup is created using `mysqldump` and contains an `INSERT` statement for every record erased.
+When running `mysqldump` the script uses the database credentials in file `~/.my.cnf` to connect to the database.
+Option `-extra_mysqlcnf` has to be used to specify an alternate credentials file when the default credential file does not exist (see `https://dev.mysql.com/doc/refman/8.0/en/option-files.html` for a descrption of MySQL option files format).
-It will be part of the backup archive mentioned above unless option `-nosqlbk` is used.
+The backup produced by `mysqldump` will be part of the backup archive mentioned above unless option `-nosqlbk` is used.
 If sourced back into the database with `mysql`, it should allow the database to be exactly like it was before `delete_imaging_upload.pl` was invoked, provided the database was not modified in the meantime.
 The SQL backup file will be named `imaging_upload_restore.sql`.

 2\.
 Delete specific scan types from an archive.
 The behaviour of the script is identical to the one described above, except
    that: